 - Scrape the dough onto a lightly floured surface, then lightly knead the dough with your hands a couple times until you have a smooth and sticky ball (do not over knead).

 - Grease a medium bowl with a bit olive oil.
 Transfer the ball into the oiled bowl and roll it around to coat.
 Cover the bowl with a damp towel.
-Set in a warm place and let rise until the dough has at least doubled in size, minimum 1 hour (I let mine rise for 3 hours).*
+Set in a warm place and let rise until the dough has at least doubled in size, minimum 1 hour.*

 - Once the dough has risen, use two tablespoons of the olive oil to oil a large baking sheet or rectangular oven-proof dish.